cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 # The birth of computer time

-As computers evolved from human calculators to digital machines, computer developers needed an efficient way for humans (i.e., especially *programmers*) to interact with these new devices.
-This led to the creation of operating systems (OS).
+As computers evolved from human calculators to digital machines, their creators required practical methods to improve computers' user experience.
+So, they developed operating systems (OS).

-With OS-equipped computers, programmers tackled various challenges, including the need to calculate time differences.
-To solve issues that required calculating time differences, computer developers developed a time-calculation system.
+With OS-equipped computers, computer users tackled various challenges, including the need to calculate date and time differences.
+So, OS engineers developed a time-calculation system.

-UNIX, an influential early OS, introduced a solution with 2 assumptions to calculate time differences:
+UNIX (an influential early OS) introduced a solution with 2 assumptions to calculate date and time differences:
-1. **Start date**: UNIX computers established a fixed starting point called the UNIX epoch at 00:00:00 UTC on January 1, 1970.
+1. **Start date**: UNIX computers established a fixed starting point which is set to January 1 1970, 00:00:00 UTC (i.e., UNIX epoch<small id="reference-epoch"><sup>[[1]](#definition-epoch)</sup></small>).
 This acts as the starting date and time for most computers, similar to how "Year 0" is set in the Gregorian calendar we use today.
-2. **Time representation**: UNIX time is measured as the number of seconds (or smaller units like milliseconds or nanoseconds) elapsed since the UNIX epoch.
-E.g., as I write this sentence within this blog post, the UNIX time is 1723306952, indicating that many seconds have passed since the start of the UNIX epoch.
+2. **Time representation**: UNIX time is measured as the number of seconds (or milliseconds) elapsed since the UNIX epoch.
+E.g., as I write this sentence within this blog post, the UNIX time is 1723306952 seconds, indicating that many seconds have passed since the start of the UNIX epoch.

-Some problems included calculating time differences that included the *current* date and time, so programmers needed to know the current time.
-But how did the computers know their *current* UNIX time?
+Some problems included calculating date and time differences that included the *current* date and time, so computer users needed to know the current time.

+But how did the computers know their *current* time?

+---

-**Epoch** (noun): the beginning of a period in the history of someone or something.
+<small id="definition-epoch"><sup>[[1]](#reference-epoch)</sup>**Epoch** (noun): the beginning of a period in the history of someone or something.</small>

-**UTC (Coordinated Universal Time)** (noun): a time standard that follows the Greenwich Mean Time (GMT) without Daylight Savings Time (DST) adjustments.

 # How computers' know their current time

-**Clock** (noun): A mechanical or electrical device for measuring time, indicating hours, minutes, and sometimes seconds by hands on a round dial or by displayed figures.

-There are 2 clocks in a computer to track the current time:
+There are 2 clocks<small id="reference-clock"><sup>[[2]](#definition-clock)</sup></small> in a computer to track the current time:
 1. **Hardware clock** (a.k.a.
 Real-time clock): The machine's hardware tracks a clock using a battery and circuits.
-You are encouraged to match this clock to UTC (the reason is explained in the [Best practices when working with date, time and local time in an international app](#best-practices-when-working-with-date-time-and-local-time-in-an-international-app) chapter), but you can set the time zone to your local time (which is the current time in your current time zone).
+It is recommended to set this clock to UTC<small id="reference-UTC"><sup>[[3]](#definition-UTC)</sup></small>, but you can also configure an additional "time zone" property to align this clock with your local time.
 E.g., Windows sets the hardware's clock to the user's local time; whereas MacOS and Linux set their hardware clock to UTC.
 2. **System clock**: The system clock is dependent on the hardware clock, and managed by the OS's kernel.
 The OS reads the hardware clock, but also is in sync with the other clocks on the internet.
-When an app wants to access your machine's clock, it accesses the system clock (and the `TZ` variable which I will explain later in the [Accessing local time and time zone](#accessing-local-time-and-time-zone) chapter).
+When an app wants to access your machine's clock, it accesses this clock.

+---

+<small id="definition-clock"><sup>[[2]](#reference-clock)</sup>**Clock** (noun): A mechanical or electrical device for measuring time, indicating hours, minutes, and sometimes seconds by hands on a round dial or by displayed figures.</small>

+<small id="definition-UTC"><sup>[[3]](#reference-UTC)</sup>**Coordinated Universal Time (UTC)** (noun): a time standard that follows the Greenwich Mean Time (GMT) without Daylight Savings Time (DST) adjustments.</small>

 # Accessing the system clock in an OS (e.g., MacOS and Linux)